ineffectivecoder/goercer/README.md

 ```
 This is useful for pivoting through compromised hosts or accessing segmented networks.

-**Q: Does this work on Windows 11/Server 2022?**
+**Q: Does this work on Windows 11/Server 2025?**
-A: Yes!
-PetitPotam and SpoolSample still work on latest Windows versions.
-Microsoft's patches focused on unauthenticated coercion; authenticated attacks still function.
+A: Yes! **PetitPotam with `--pipe efsrpc`** (default) works on fully patched Windows 11 and Server 2025 (December 2025 testing).
+The native efsrpc pipe bypasses KB5005413+ patches.
+SpoolSample rarely works (Print Spooler disabled by default on modern Windows).

 **Q: What credentials do I need?**
 A: Any valid domain account credentials.
 The attack authenticates legitimately, then triggers coercion through valid RPC calls.